prody/ProDy/doc/examples/proteins/biomolt.rst

 .. _biomolt:

 *******************************************************************************
-Biomolecular transformations
+Building biomolecules
 *******************************************************************************

 Synopsis
 ===============================================================================

-Some PDB files contain coordinates for monomer from a functional/biological multimer.
-ProDy offers functions to build the structure of the multimer using the header data from the PDB file.
+Some PDB files contain coordinates for a monomer from a functional/biological multimer (biomolecule).
+ProDy offers functions to build structures of biomolecules using the header data from the PDB file.

 Input
 -------------------------------------------------------------------------------